 EU member states require both regulatory clearances by the national competent authority and a favorable ethics committee opinion prior to the commencement of a clinical trial.
 Under the EU regulatory systems, we may submit marketing authorization applications either under a centralized or decentralized procedure.
 The centralized procedure provides for the grant of a single marketing authorization that is valid for all EU member states.
 The centralized procedure is compulsory for medicines produced by certain biotechnological processes, products with a new active substance indicated for the treatment of certain diseases and products designated as orphan medicinal products and optional for those products which are highly innovative or for which a centralized process is in the interest of patients.
-The decentralized procedure of approval provides for approval by one or more other, or concerned, member states of an assessment of an application, or dossier, and related materials (draft summary of product characteristics, draft labeling and package leaflet) to the reference member state and concerned member states.
-The reference member state prepares a draft assessment report, each concerned member state must decide whether to approve the assessment report and related materials.
-If a member state cannot approve the assessment report and related materials.
-If a member state cannot approve the assessment report and related materials.
-If a member state cannot approve the assessment report and related materials.
+The decentralized procedure of approval provides for approval by one or more other, or concerned, member states of an assessment of an application performed by one member state, known as the reference member state.
+Under the decentralized approval procedure, an applicant submits an application, or dossier, and related materials (draft summary of product characteristics, draft labeling and package leaflet) to the reference member state and concerned member states.
+The reference member state prepares a draft assessment and drafts of the related materials within 120 days after receipt of a valid application.
+Within 90 days of receiving the reference member state's assessment report, each concerned member state must decide whether to approve the assessment report and related materials.
+If a member state cannot approve the assessment report and related materials on the grounds of potential serious risk to public health, the disputed points may eventually be referred to the European Commission, whose decision is binding on all member states.